OpenChargingCloud/WWCP_ESGP/Leitstelle/README.md

 In which way this hotline rating data can be assumed to be correct?
 A CPO had no incentive to report correct data and the Leitstelle will not be able to verify it.

 Using an array of "well-known" EMP Ids is surely NOT a proper way to validate EMP Ids.
+This is very bad API design as it leads to a protocol and API versioning hell.

 The API design is a bit strange:
  - There is not GET method to verify the uploaded data.